Filter By Department

 Leslie also manages the foundation's facilities, office services, and risk-management programs, and serves as the executive director of Suite 1300 Services, Inc., an affiliate of the Cleveland Foundation that provides support services to the foundation’s resident-led, community-building program.

-A graduate of Cleveland Bridge Builders and Leadership Cleveland, Leslie serves on the boards of the Cleveland Leadership Center and Vocational Guidance Services, and is a member of the Northeast Ohio Advisory Committee of the Ohio Grantmakers Forum.
-She served for many years as a standards reviewer for the Community Foundations National Standards Board.
-Leslie is an honorary life trustee of Youth Opportunities Unlimited and a past recipient of the YWCA’s Women of Professional Excellence award.
+A graduate of Cleveland Bridge Builders and Leadership Cleveland, Leslie serves on the boards of Philanthropy Ohio, Cleveland Leadership Center and Vocational Guidance Services.
+She is an honorary life trustee of Youth Opportunities Unlimited and a past recipient of the YWCA’s Women of Professional Excellence award.
+From 2005 through 2011, Leslie served as a standards reviewer for the Community Foundations National Standards Board.

 Leslie earned a bachelor's degree in communications from Gannon University in Pennsylvania.